alexgavrrr/cbir-django/cbir/README.md

 `python cbir_main.py evaluate [--train_dir <train_dir> --test_dir <test_dir> --gt_dir <gt_dir>] [--is_sample] --des_type <des_type> [--sv] [--qe]`

 #### examples

-`python cbir_main.py evaluate_with_all_descriptors --is_sample`
-`python cbir_main.py evaluate --is_sample --des_type l2net --sv --qe`
+TODO: think to rewrite them so that building index is not performed if it is not needed `python cbir_main.py evaluate_with_all_descriptors --is_sample` `python cbir_main.py evaluate --is_sample --des_type l2net --sv --qe`